 - Seasoning, sauces, or additives.
 Salt, spices, garlic, onions, and other foods and additives commonly mixed with rice are potentially toxic for cats.
-If you give your cat rice, make sure it is plain.
+If you give your cat rice, make sure it’s plain.

 - Commercial pet food filler.
 Some commercial pet foods use grains, like rice, as filler, which has little nutritional value.
-If this concerns you, talk to your veterinarian about grain-free foods and proper nutrition for your cat.
+If this concerns you, talk to your veterinarian about proper nutrition for your cat.

 When Is Rice Good For Cats?

 Both plain brown rice and plain white rice can be good for cats with an upset stomach, so long as it’s fully cooked.